logmatic/s3-log-streamer/README.md

 #### Use the syslog RFC-5424 format

 Some Logmatic.io users already provide their server logs through syslog forwarders respecting the RFC-5424 format.
-If you want to maintain this log format, the libary can also do it.
+If you want to maintain this log format and format your s3 logs that way, the libary can also do it.
 Add the following configuration:

 ```
 > ...
 TCP_FORMATTER=Logmatic_RFC5424 node index.js